 Image caption: The Invasion of Grenada left over one hundred American, Grenadian and Cubans dead.
 ‘Abuse took on unsuspected proportions in the Caribbean when the US bore down on a tiny country which is less than one twenty-seven-thousandth its size, with an army much smaller than the police force of any US city, with a population which is less than that of a New York City Borough, and on whose land mass it was difficult even to deploy all the military machinery used in the invasion.’ – Raul Castro, Grenada: The World Against the Crime (elin o’Hara slavick)

-As advertised: https://egrove.olemiss.edu/barbour/87/ The sample that opens the song has been attributed to Laura Kightlinger’s compilation show United States of Television (further extending the televisual metatextual levels), which aired on Channel 4 in the UK from February to March 1994.
-(Info from manics.nl via repeatfanzine.co.uk/interviews/alex%20silva.htm) Unavailability of the programme means this cannot be confirmed at the time of writing.
+As advertised: https://egrove.olemiss.edu/barbour/87/ The sample that opens the song is taken from Laura Kightlinger’s compilation show United States of Television (further extending the televisual metatextual levels), which aired on Channel 4 in the UK in February 1994.
+(Info from manics.nl via repeatfanzine.co.uk/interviews/alex%20silva.htm) Updated 16 January 2021: source confirmed by Forever Delayed Forum.

 Bailie, Stuart ‘Non-stop Neurotic Cabaret’, NME, 30th May 1992.
 Accessed online at http://www.foreverdelayed.org.uk/msppedia/index.php?title=Non-Stop_Neurotic_Cabaret_-_NME,_30th_May_1992 (16 January 2020)